 \begin{rk}[Weighted Laplacian] An alternative elliptic operator to $ \upDelta_h $, whose eigenfunctions also provide an orthonormal basis of $ L^2( M, \mu ) $ is the weighted Laplacian $ \upDelta_{g,\mu} = - \divr_\mu \grad_g $ associated with the invariant measure of the dynamics and the ambient-space metric $ g $.
-This operator is the generator of a gradient flow on the Riemannian manifold $ ( M, g ) $ with potential $ - \log \sigma $, and its eigenvalues and eigenfunctions can be obtained by extremizing the Rayleigh quotient $ R_{g,\mu}( f ) = E_{g,\mu}(f ) /\lVert f \rVert^2 $, where $ E_{g,\mu}( f ) = \int_M \lVert \grad_g f \rVert^2_g \, d\mu $.
+This operator is the generator of a gradient flow on $ ( M, g ) $ with potential $ - \log \sigma $, and its eigenvalues and eigenfunctions can be obtained by extremizing the Rayleigh quotient $ R_{g,\mu}( f ) = E_{g,\mu}(f ) /\lVert f \rVert^2 $, where $ E_{g,\mu}( f ) = \int_M \lVert \grad_g f \rVert^2_g \, d\mu $.
 Note that unlike $ E_h $ from~\eqref{eqDirichlet}, the Dirichlet energy $ E_{g,\mu} $ does not feature a $ \sigma $-dependent term in the integral with respect to the invariant measure.
-Numerically, eigenfunctions of $ \upDelta_{g,\mu} $ can be computed using variable-bandwidth kernels \cite{BerryHarlim15}, or the canonical formulation of diffusion maps with radial Gaussian kernels and the ``$\alpha=1/2$'' normalization \cite{CoifmanLafon06}.
-In \cite{BerryEtAl15}, eigenfunctions of $ \upDelta_{g,\mu} $ approximated via a variable bandwidth kernel were used to approximate Kolmogorov and Fokker-Planck operators of stochastic dynamical systems on manifolds.
-The Galerkin scheme for the Koopman operator developed here can be implemented using eigenfunctions of either $ \upDelta_h $ or $ \upDelta_{g,\mu} $ (computed via either standard diffusion maps, or variable-bandwidth kernels), though in practice we find that $ \upDelta_h $ behaves more stably in applications with large variations of the sampling density $ \sigma $ (including the applications discussed in this paper). \end{rk}
+Numerically, eigenfunctions of $ \upDelta_{g,\mu} $ can be computed using variable-bandwidth kernels \cite{BerryHarlim16}, or the canonical formulation of diffusion maps with radial Gaussian kernels and the ``$\alpha=1/2$'' normalization \cite{CoifmanLafon06}.
+In \cite{BerryEtAl15}, eigenfunctions of $ \upDelta_{g,\mu} $ approximated via a variable bandwidth kernel were used to approximate the evolution semigroup operators (the stochastic analogs of the Koopman and Perron-Frobenius operators) of stochastic dynamical systems on manifolds.
+The Galerkin scheme for the Koopman generator developed here can be implemented using eigenfunctions of either $ \upDelta_h $ or $ \upDelta_{g,\mu} $ (computed via either standard diffusion maps, or variable-bandwidth kernels), though in practice we find that $ \upDelta_h $ behaves more stably in applications with large variations of the sampling density $ \sigma $ (including the applications discussed in this paper). \end{rk}